AdeDoyle/Ogham/README.md

 3. Ogham.py - contains code for the GUI.

-4. Ogham.exe - (not included yet) executable file for using the application outside of a python IDE.
+4. Ogham.exe - executable file for using the application outside of a python IDE.

 ### Prerequisites